todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 In order to track all the contributions the developers shall contribute with their official email address.

-**Approving projects for contributions**
+### Approving projects for contributions

 Another model is to provide approval for specific projects.
 These projects are checked, e.g. by the OSPO, and if everything is in place to allow contributions, they are cleared for contributions by employees.
 Then there is no individual approval for each specific contribution required.
 But if the general conditions of the project change, such as license or introduction of a CLA, etc. the project needs to be cleared again by the OSPO

 Prerequisite for such a model is that contributors are qualified to do contributions autonomously.
 This can be achieved by making sure contributors have received training and/or tracking and approving who can contribute to which repository.

+### Spare-time contributions -  also known as "moonlighting"

-**What to do in case an employee wants to contribute to OSS projects in their spare time which do not fall under the corporate context? - also known as "moonlighting"**
+What to do in case an employee wants to contribute to OSS projects in their spare time which do not fall under the corporate context?

 In this case the copyright ownership stays with the developer (assuming they are not developing for another entity).
 In order to provide clarity the following procedure can be implemented:

-The developer informs their manager about the intention to contribute to a certain project (which is out of scope of section 69b German Copyright Act).
-In case the manager has not objections they draft a small note with, at least, the following content:
+The developer informs his or her manager about the intention to contribute to a certain project (which is out of scope of section 69b German Copyright Act).
+In case the manager has no objections he/she draft a small note with, at least, the following content:

-* date of the meeting
+* Date of the meeting
-* project(s) the employee wants to contribute to
+* Project(s) the employee wants to contribute to
-* estimated hours per week
+* Estimated hours per week
-* approval by the manager
+* Approval by the manager
-* signature of the developer
+* Signature of the developer
-* signature of the manager
+* Signature of the manager

 The note can be sent to the HR department to keep it in the personnel record of the employee.